Regex Pattern Libraries for PII Detection

 schema_version: int = 2

-patterns: List[RegexPattern]
+patterns: list[RegexPattern]

 metadata: dict = {}

-Phase 2: Compilation & State-Machine Execution
+Phase 2: Compilation & ReDoS-Safe Execution

 import re

-def compile_library(library: PatternLibrary) -> List[Tuple[str, re.Pattern]]:
+def compile_library(library: PatternLibrary) -> list[tuple[str, re.Pattern]]:

-"""Pre-compile all patterns into a cached execution list."""
+"""Pre-compile every pattern into a cached (type, Pattern) list."""

-compiled = []
+compiled: list[tuple[str, re.Pattern]] = []

 for p in library.patterns:

-if not p.pattern.startswith(r'\b') and not p.pattern.startswith(r'(?<!\w)'):
+if p.boundary_enforced and not p.pattern.startswith((r"\b", r"(?<!\w)")):

 return compiled